-No, you should send it together with your supporting documents.
+No, you should upload it together with your supporting documents.
 Since it does not adversely affect your chance of being funded by the department, there is really no reason to wait.
-The financial affidavit is a required document for international applications, not sending it in by the deadline will result in either delay of our evaluation of your application or not reviewing your application at all.
+The financial affidavit is a required document for all international applications, not sending it in by the deadline will result in either delay of our evaluation of your application or not reviewing your application at all.

 Yes, absolutely.
 An international application is considered incomplete without this form.

 1) If you absolutely have no money at all, you may not wish to continue the application process.
 Because the full assistantship from the department, including a stipend and a tuition waiver, is usually below the minimum requirement for visa purpose.
 For example, for the academic year 2011-2012, the required amount for visa purpose was $28,822 (this amount changes every year; check the affidavit form for the most recent figure); the assistantship offered to students in 2011-2012, including a stipend and a tuition waiver, was about $1,200 short of the required amount.
 So, even if we do offer you full funding, you still need to show $1,200 to be able to get I-20.
 If you cannot show $1,200 in the 2011/2012 academic year, it is not meaningful to continue the application process.